A Resource for Planning in the Oregon Territorial Sea

 Public Meetings (Detailed on the DLCD Roadmap Webpage)

-The draft Roadmap considers four alternative futures for Oregon and its coast—two include offshore wind turbines, and two do not.
+The Roadmap considers four alternative futures for Oregon and its coast—two include offshore wind turbines, and two do not.
 The Roadmap defines four pathways to these two futures with different benefits and considerations.
 For the two futures that include wind energy development, there are “checkpoints" where a project would be reviewed to determine whether it should move forward, gather more information, or a different pathway should be chosen.
 The Roadmap outlines recommended standards and actions to support the interests of the state and coastal communities related to the different pathways.

 Further Background